-To end the DMX session, select Desktop > Logout from the Toolchest or run /usr/bin/X11/endsession.
+To end a DMX session, simply log out.

 You may also force the DMX server to exit by pressing Ctrl+Alt+q.

-After the session has ended, you will be returned to your regular X session.
+If you ran ompstartdmx from the command line, you will be returned to your regular X session after the session ends.

-If you have configured DMX to run automatically upon login and you end the DMX session, it will automatically end the regular X session as well and you will return to the login screen.
-To permanently disable DMX from starting upon login, revert the DMX-related changes you made to your .xsession file, or delete or rename your \$HOME/.xsession file.
+If you chose DMX as a login option or modified your .xsession file to start your DMX session, you will return to the login screen after the DMX session ends.

+To permanently disable DMX from starting upon login, reverse the DMX-related changes you made to your .xession file or delete (or rename) your \$HOME/.xsession file.
+On Linux systems, simply select another default login option.